-The two-and-a-half-year-old, Boston-based company has now grown to 1.5 million registered users – about 33 percent of which use the app regularly – making it the largest mobile payment network in the US.
+The two-and-a-half-year-old, Boston-based company has now grown to 1.5 million registered users – about 33 percent of which use the app regularly – making it the largest point-of-sale-focused mobile payment network in the US.
 Moreover, the average user transacts with the app five times per month.
 But more compelling than either of these stats, is that the company has challenged the notion that interchange fees are simply an unavoidable cost of doing business for merchants.

 While merchants pay traditional processors around $0.30 plus 2.9 percent of every credit transaction (fees are lower for debit), LevelUp has always charged its merchants a flat 2.0 percent.
 Today the company is lowering that rate even further to 1.95 percent.
 While it may seem like a small move it’s symbolically significant, given the prevailing market, and will ultimately add up to real savings – $250 million if extrapolated across the national small business economy.
 It’s also just the beginning of more savings to come, according to founder Seth Priebatsch.